Today we are going to cover how to use the Cricut Perforation Blade. This is the last blade in our series on the new tools and it’s a fun one.

 - Washi Sheet

 I wanted to put this tool to the test, however.
 So, I used the Cricut perforation blade to cut 8 materials.
 You can see all of the results below.
 For each of the experiments, I cut a 4×6 card with a perforation line down one side.

-I used the copy paper that I use in my printer.
-The perforation blade worked great!
+To test copy paper I used the copy paper that I regularly use in my printer.
+The Perforation Blade worked great!

 The tear was also just perfect!